 When anxious, the mind is clouded with thoughts and your body goes through a fearful, nervous feeling that can make it difficult for you to sleep.
 Your adrenaline levels will also be high and this may likely be attributed to insomnia.
 On the flip side, you may stay sleeping for a lengthy period of time during the day.
 When this happens, you wake up feeling groggy, irritable and your cognitive function suffers.

 Panic attacks introduce a strong sense of fear.
 When this happens, you become frightened and it can feel debilitating.
 When suffering with a panic attack, you have difficult controlling your breathing, you begin to feel sweaty unexpectedly, chest tightness and nausea.
 It can be difficult to control your breathing levels when you’re panicking, and they can happen frequently at unexpected times.

 These subtle signs of anxiety can occur frequently, and it can occur either unconciously, meaning you’re not fully present with what you’re thinking at the moment, or consciously, where an external issue in your life is triggering the anxious feelings in your body.
 There are times where anxiety can be controlled, but when it grips the body, it becomes a disorder that needs help from a medical professional.

 Did you know that these signs of anxiety are also a symptom of depression?
-You’ve come to the right place to seek medical help from a doctor at Brunswick who is ready and willing to manage your anxieties and provide adequate treatment so you can begin to live your life without feeling anxious within any situation.
+You’ve come to the right place to seek medical help from a doctors at Brunswick who is ready and willing to manage your anxieties and provide adequate treatment so you can begin to live your life without feeling anxious within any situation.
 Start by contacting us here today.